Doctoral School of Philosophy

 The principle aim of the Art History Doctoral Program is research in art history mainly in Hungary, from the Middle Ages to our days.
 The program focuses not only on classical subjects of the history of arts, but deals also with monuments and the theoretical questions of protection of monuments and historical buildings, it analyses and presents for the international scientific research national art collections, follows and researches Hungarian art products in abroad.
 That is why in the program we accentuate not only theoretical and historical formation of students, but also practical knowledge in the field (museums, collections, restorer workshops, etc.).

 Ethics and Political Philosophy Doctoral Programme

-The Doctoral School of Political Philosophy at Eötvös Loránd University Budapest seeks to offer an overall view of modern and contemporary political philosophy.
-With special emphasis on modern, especially 18th century history of ideas, the Doctoral School intends to cover both classical authors (from Machiavelli to Rawls) and the main currents of political thought (from conservatism to neoliberalism).
-Within a wider range of positions normative conceptions of the political are given a certain priority.
+The Ethics and Political Philosophy Program seeks to offer an overall view of modern and contemporary political philosophy as well as of ethical issues in various fields.
+With special emphasis on modern, especially 18th century history of ideas, the program intends to cover both classical authors (from Machiavelli to Rawls) and the main currents of political thought (from conservatism through Marxist thought to neoliberalism).
+Within a broader field of positions normative conceptions of the political, including contemporary critical theories, are given a certain priority.

 Film, Media and Culture Theory Doctoral Programme

 The Institute of Art Theory and Media Studies of Eötvös Loránd University launched its Doctoral Program in the Theory of Film, Media and Culture in September 2007.